stephband/jquery.choose.color/README.md

 TODO:

+• Instead of using a DOM node as the choose point, why not draw that thing right on the canvas?
+It would mean redrawing the canvas on every move, but that won't hurt too much...

 • Try creating the colour wheel with three (r, g, b) overlapping radial gradients, just to see quoi ça nous donne.

 • DONE The chooser canvas ought to go in a position parent div, so that coordinates for the point can be the same as the canvas.